China adopts tougher rules to curb tobacco advertisements

 But many big cities, including Beijing, already have tougher curbs on smoking than rural areas, and billboards promoting cigarettes are seldom seen in the capital.

-The revised advertising law also includes harsher punishments for false advertising, prohibits advertising in schools or on educational materials, and bars endorsements of products by children younger than 10.
+The revised advertising law also includes harsher punishments for false adverising, prohibits advertising in schools or on educational materials, and bars endorsements of products by children younger than 10.

 Health officials and anti-smoking campaigners said the changes particularly targeted smoking among the young.